fmoor/edgedb-docs/doc/edgeql/ddl/links.rst

             Set link item's *attribute* to *value*.
             See :eql:stmt:`SET <SET ATTRIBUTE>` for details.

-        :eql:inline-synopsis:`CREATE LINK PROPERTY`
+        :eql:inline-synopsis:`CREATE PROPERTY`
-            Define a concrete link property on the link.
+            Define a concrete property on the link.
-            See :eql:stmt:`CREATE LINK PROPERTY` for details.
+            See :eql:stmt:`CREATE PROPERTY` for details.

         :eql:inline-synopsis:`CREATE CONSTRAINT`
             Define a concrete constraint on the link.